emencia/emencia-django-bazar/README.rst

 See the app ``settings.py`` file to see what settings you can override.

-Also there is some settings requirements taggit, djangocodemirror and sendfile.
+Also there is some settings for requirements: taggit, djangocodemirror and sendfile.
 See their documentation for more details how to configure them properly.

 And add its views to your main ``urls.py`` : ::